plxgxx/springs/README.md

 So for completing the task I chose LangChain lib.

+## !API Key!
+Run `cp .env.example .env`, after that, insert your OpenAI api key into the variable

 ### Requirements and PiP manager
 Create virtual enviroment for this folder
 To install and make sure your system is compatible use `pip install -r requirements.txt`